quibbble/boardgame/README.md

 - Run `npm run build` to build `/dist`.
 - Commit changes to `main` branch.
 - Create a new release via Github UI.
-- Github Actions build will build and publish a new version.
+- Github Actions will build and publish a new version.
 - Latest package published to [quibbble/boardgame](https://github.com/quibbble/boardgame/pkgs/npm/boardgame).